Westttttttt/West-Portfolio-OS_theme/README.md

 #### 🗓️ May 19, 2025

 1. Done NoteApp
 2. Done Mini Sootify app-> Unfortunately, spotify api only let us play 30s , so i dont use it

-#### 🗓️ May 19, 2025
+#### 🗓️ May 20, 2025

 1. Done vive-coding snake game app
+2. Added Prisma orm
+3. Use Superbase as DB

+#### 🗓️ May 21, 2025
+1. Add Visitor feedback page
+2. Use axios to fetch

 ##### 💡 Things I learned on the way